Tobey (song): Background

-Production and release
+Composition

-"Tobey" is a collaborative effort from Michigan natives Eminem, Big Sean and BabyTron.
-Released on July 2, 2024, through Shady Records, Aftermath Entertainment and Interscope Records, it was produced by Eminem, Cole Bennett, Car!ton, Daniyel, Marvy Ayy, and John Nocito.
-"Tobey" is the fourth collaboration between Eminem and Big Sean, following "Detroit vs. Everybody", "No Favors" and "Friday Night Cypher", and the second single taken from Eminem's twelfth studio album The Death of Slim Shady (Coup De Grâce) following "Houdini".
-Shortly after the music video was released, Cole Bennett stated on Instagram that the track started life as a BabyTron track, with Big Sean brought in later as "a moment for Detroit" and Eminem brought in after that to bring "three generations of Detroit" together.
-"Tobey" marks BabyTron's first entry on the US Billboard Hot 100.
+"Tobey" is a hip-hop song at a running time of four minutes and forty-four seconds.
+It serves as a collaborative effort from Michigan natives Eminem, Big Sean, and BabyTron.
+The song was produced by Eminem, Cole Bennett, Car!ton, Daniyel, Marvy Ayy, and John Nocito.
+"Tobey" is the fourth collaboration between Eminem and Big Sean, following "Detroit vs. Everybody" (2014), "No Favors" (2017), and "Friday Night Cypher" (2020).